-Your career may also be affected—or even destroyed-by a conviction of a crime of moral turpitude.
+Your career Also May be Affected-or even destroyed-by a conviction of a crime of moral turpitude.

 Definition of a crime of moral turpitude

-Despite how important the concept is, the legal definition of moral turpitude is not entirely clear .
+DESPITE How important is the concept, the legal definition of moral turpitude is not entirely clear .
 10

-But, generally speaking, a crime of moral turpitude is usually a crime that involves either
+But, generally speaking, a crime of moral turpitude is a crime That Involves Usually Either

 - Fraud , or

-Example : Peter is from Canada but comes to the United States on a student visa to attend law school.
-After graduating, he is admitted to the California bar and gets a job at a law firm in San Francisco.
-The firm arranges for him to get a work visa that allows him to remain in the United States.
+Example : Peter is from Canada but comes to the United States on a student visa to Attend law school.
+After graduating, I is ADMITTED to the California bar and gets a job at a law firm in San Francisco.
+The firm arranges for him to get a work visa That Allows him to Remain in the United States.

-But then Peter is convicted of the California crime of forgery—which is a crime of moral turpitude.
+But then a Peter is Convicted of the crime of forgery California -which is a crime of moral turpitude.
 12

-This conviction makes him inadmissible to the United States-which means he cannot apply for a green card or U.S. citizenship.
-It also leads to him having his law license suspended by the California bar.
+This conviction Makes him inadmissible to the United States-which Means I can not apply for a green card or US citizenship.
+Also it leads to him having His law license suspended by the California bar.

-In order to help you better understand the legal definition of “crimes involving moral turpitude”, our California criminal defense attorneys will address the following:
+In order to help you better Understand the legal definition of "moral turpitude you Involving crimes", our California criminal defense attorneys will address the following: